Static Website Deployment with AWS CDK

 - The static website will be available via the CloudFront distribution domain name, which is outputted by the

-will be rewritten by the CloudFront Function to serve the correspondingindex.html
+/aboutwill be rewritten by the CloudFront Function to serve the correspondingindex.htmlfile from the S3 bucket (e.g.,about/index.html).

 Cleaning Up